bswck/knowing/README.md

 I constantly generate questions as I learn new things, often for reasons I can’t fully articulate.
 I’d like to create a formal-like system that can verify those questions, simplify them, and help me pinpoint where ambiguity exists in the knowledge I’m absorbing.

-Ultimately, I believe the future lies in **reasoning that you can actually follow**.
+Ultimately, I believe the future lies in reasoning that you can actually follow.
 Back in high school, I dreamed of building a math solver for problems at the *matura* level.
 Those tasks often boiled down to:
 - starting from a set of known facts,
 - traversing a knowledge graph,